+NOTE: For bands n100 and n101, additional requirements for wideband cab-radio receiver are specified in ECC Decision(20)02 [19].

 <End of the change>

 <Start of the change>

 7.6.3 Out-of-band blocking

 For NR bands with FDL_high < 2700 MHz and FUL_high < 2700 MHz out-of-band band blocking is defined for an unwanted CW interfering signal falling outside a frequency range 15 MHz below or above the UE receive band.
 The throughput of the wanted signal shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.2.2, A.3.2 and A.3.3 (with one sided dynamic OCNG Pattern OP.1 FDD/TDD for the DL-signal as described in Annex A.5.1.1/A.5.2.1) with parameters specified in Table 7.6.3-1 and Table 7.6.3-2.
 The relative throughput requirement shall be met for any SCS specified for the channel bandwidth of the wanted signal.
 For operating bands with an unpaired DL part (as noted in Table 5.2-1), the requirements only apply for carriers assigned in the paired part.